 All applicants shall be at least 21 years old.
 All applications for membership must be made on the Association membership application to the Vice President of Membership.
 Each application must be fully completed and accompanied by the first year’s annual dues as determined by the Board.
-Members conducting background investigations for PPIAC are to be reimbursed for background investigations not to exceed the amount of $20 per background investigation.
+Members conducting background investigations for PPIAC are to be reimbursed for background investigations to cover the actual costs of such checks as deemed adequate per background investigation, not to exceed $50.
 The prospective member’s name will be posted on the PPIAC list serve at least 5 days prior to the Board vote on acceptance.
-The background investigation shall include, but not be limited to, verification of social security number, date of birth, former addresses, arrest records, criminal convictions, civil litigation, business and professional licenses, professional associations.
+The background investigation shall include, but not be limited to: Full legal name, birth name, all former names/aliases, verification of social security number, date of birth, former addresses, arrest records, criminal convictions, civil litigation, business and professional licenses, and professional associations.
 The Board will review the background investigation and vote to accept, deny or request additional information.
-Applicants will be notified in writing and/or via email of acceptance or the denial of his/her membership application by the VP Membership within ten business days.
+Applicants will be notified in writing and/or via email of acceptance or the denial of his/her membership application by the PPIAC Board Chair, and/or President within ten business days.
 Applicants who are denied may address the Board and present for consideration additional information.
 After the applicant addresses the Board, he/she will be notified in writing and/or via email of the Board’s decision.
 If approved, an announcement will be made at the next general monthly meeting and will be posted to the membership.
 Past members whose membership has lapsed more than one year will be required to reapply for membership.

 1.02 Denial of Applications for Membership.